-As you can see from the top of our Expekt review we’ve given the Expekt a B- grade, which in actual fact is pretty generous.
+As you can see from the top of our Expekt review we’ve given Expekt a very low rating.

 One of the first things which jumps out from our research is the fee’s they charge their punters to deposit cash into the site.
 You never see a high street bookmaker charging people to hand over their cash and we think the same should go for online bookies.
 No fee’s in future please Expekt if you want to achieve a better grade.

-The platform Expekt provide for punters is certainly a decent one.
+The platform Expekt provide for punters is also very outdated and confusing.
 Live betting (yet poor) is available and there are plenty of markets on offer.
 However they just don’t compare to the big boys in the industry and until they get a redesign and introduce some new features they won’t be able to compete.